ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

   ('live' meaning that any changes in the database will be reflected in the replica once they occur).
   This is quite useful if you need to shift operations to a secondary data center.

 *  But a replica isn't a backup...
-It doesn’t present good solutions to many backup scenarios.
+It doesn't present good solutions to many backup scenarios.
-   For example, it doesn’t protect you from an accidental collection delete,
+   For example, it doesn't protect you from an accidental collection delete,
    or tell you the state of the system at, say, 9:03 AM last Friday.

 * A backup keeps an exact state of the database at a specific point in time and can be restored